blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

 ### The IRRd configuration file

-See the [full configuration reference](https://irrd.readthedocs.io/en/stable/admins/configuration/) for all options.
-A lab instance needs very few.
+See the [full IRRd configuration reference](https://irrd.readthedocs.io/en/stable/admins/configuration/) for all IRRd configuration options.
+A lab instance needs very few features so our IRRd file is very simple.
+The _irrd.taml_ file below covers the basic database/Redis URLs, server listeners, authentication overrides and source definitions that are relevant to our simple setup.

-Create *irrd.yaml*:
+The *irrd.yaml* file is shown below:

 ```yaml
 irrd: